virtualmin/virtualmin.com/content/docs/professional-features.md

 images, ports, environment, runtime mode, resource limits, and other settings.
-For faster deployment, a broad catalog of curated application recipes can create a complete application together with its database, cache, persistent storage, generated secrets, published port, and domain reverse proxy.
+For faster deployment, a broad catalog of curated application recipes can create a complete application together with its database, cache, persistent storage, generated secrets, and predefined public web, local-host, or direct service connectivity.

 Use **Manage Container Apps** within a virtual server or **Container Apps Manager** for cross-domain administration.
 Containers, pods, and recipes can